simacleod/lit-graph/README.md

 Headless nodes are plain JavaScript classes (not custom elements) that are registered directly with a `LitGraph` instance using `.node(id, Ctor)`.

-They support full reactive behavior: their `@inport` values are tracked, and whenever any input changes, the node is notified via an optional `exec(...inputs, ...outports)` method.
+They support full reactive behavior: their `@inport` values are tracked, and whenever any input changes, the node is notified via nodeExecutor(...inports,...outports) method.
+Arguments appear in order they were declared in the node.

 ```ts
 @node